lubeda/Loupedeck-PowershellPlugin/README.md

 # Loupedeck-PowershellPlugin
-**Use Powershell with Loupedeck**
+**Use PowerShell with Loupedeck**

-## *!!!!This is a beta version!!!!*
+## *!!!!
+This is a beta version!!!!*

 ---
 **To all developers:**
-I think this is the most universial plugin "ever", i can't develop it much further, because the lack of skill and time.
-Perhaps one can join an make this more professional and robust.
+I think this is the most universal plugin “ever”, i can't develop it much further because of the lack of skill and time.
+Perhaps one can join and make this more professional and robust.
 ---

-a Plugin that calls a ps1-script every minute or on key press or on button action.
+A Plugin that calls a ps1-script every minute or on key press or on button action.

-the script should return a json-object like this:
+The script should return a JSON-object like this:

 ```
 @{ indicator = @{